virangdoshi/brokencrystals/README.md

 - **XPATH Injection** - The `/api/partners/*` endpoint contains the following XPATH injection vulnerabilities:

-  1. The endpoint GET `/api/partners/partnerLogin` is supposed to login with the user's credentials in order to obtain account info.
+  1. The endpoint GET `/api/partners/partnerLogin` is supposed to log in with the user's credentials in order to obtain account info.
 It's vulnerable to an XPATH injection using boolean based payloads.
 When exploited it'll retrieve data about other users as well.
 You can use `' or '1'='1` in the password field to exploit the EP.
   2. The endpoint GET `/api/partners/searchPartners` is supposed to search partners' names by a given keyword.
 It's vulnerable to an XPATH injection using string detection payloads.
 When exploited, it can grant access to sensitive information like passwords and even lead to full data leak.
 You can use `')] | //password%00//` or `')] | //* | a[('` to exploit the EP.
   3. The endpoint GET `/api/partners/query` is a raw XPATH injection endpoint.
 You can put whatever you like there.
 It is not referenced in the frontend, but it is an exposed API endpoint.
   4. Note: All endpoints are vulnerable to error based payloads.